 A Gospel for Sinners

-Preaching from Acts 8:25 in this Christmas sermon, Dr. Martyn Lloyd-Jones says that the greatest message the world can hear is the Gospel.
-For the Gospel tells us of what Christ has done for us.
-It tells us that God loved the world so much that he sent his only begotten Son to die in the place of sinners who deserved judgment and condemnation.
+Preaching this Christmas sermon titled “A Gospel for Sinners” from Acts 8:25, Dr. Martyn Lloyd-Jones says that the greatest message the world can hear is the gospel.
+The gospel tells of what Christ has done for humanity.
+It tells that God loved the world so much that He sent His only begotten Son to die in the place of sinners who deserved judgment and condemnation.
 This is not a message of sentimentalism and shallow love, but it is one that proclaims the great power of God in salvation.
-For only by a direct act of God can sinful men be made righteous and holy before God their creator and king.
-But men scorn and mock this message.
-They think that a Messiah who dies on a cross is utter foolishness and stupidity.
-They see it as backwards and barbaric, they say it is not rational for any man to believe.
-But the Gospel is not according to the world’s wisdom, for God’s ways are not man’s ways.
-For all human pride and arrogance are destroyed by the message that they are fallen sinners, dead and unable to save themselves from the wrath they so justly deserve.
-For in Christ all the wisdom of God is made manifest.
+Only by a direct act of God can sinful people be made righteous and holy before God their creator and king but humanity scorns and mocks this message.
+They think that the belief in a messiah who dies on a cross is utter foolishness and stupidity.
+They see it as backwards and barbaric; that it is not rational for anyone to believe.
+But the gospel is not according to the world’s wisdom, as God’s ways are not human ways.
+All human pride and arrogance are destroyed by the message that they are fallen sinners, dead and unable to save themselves from the wrath they so justly deserve.
+In Christ all the wisdom of God is made manifest.

 About Dr. Martyn Lloyd-Jones